 Flood Event Model tries to predict where flooding will affect people and infrastructure.
 Initially completed as a proof of concept based on Hampshire in the UK, it is now being expanded to cover other areas.
 So far there is an 85% accuracy in predicting where flooding will intersect infrastructure to the detriment of human life.
 Most of this is based on the road and rail infrastructure and uses historical data from the fire and rescue services to work out how much rain it takes to increase the likelihood of the need for rescue.
 It is anticipated that the accuracy figure will increase with additional paid-for data sets.

 Flood Event Model is particularly good at helping you to decide where scarce flood mitigation resources should be deployed by using ‘hyperlocal’ data to create a risk profile for every 50m square within a region.
 This will reduce the chance of deploying these resources within an area that is unlikely to be affected or where deployment would make little difference to the outcome.

-The slight limitation to the model is that currently it does not take into account any long term damage to infrastructure, defences and land which may mean that it is not possible to anticipate the effects of these dramatic failures.
-Examples could include non-clearing of culverts, pump failures or lack of river dredging.
+The slight limitation of the model is that currently, it does not take into account any long-term damage to infrastructure, defences, and land which may mean that it is not possible to anticipate the effects of these dramatic failures.
+Examples could include non-clearing of culverts, pump failures, or lack of river dredging.
 It is hoped that in time these data sources could also be added to the model.
-At the moment however, the data is not collected.
+At the moment, however, the data is not collected.

 We are hopeful that we will get funding to further develop Flood Event Model in the near future.
 Several candidate areas have put themselves forward and are trying to gather the necessary data.
 If you think you can help, either by providing ideas for development or sources of funding, then we’d be all too happy to talk.
 Comments would be appreciated below!